Information for journalists

 - Deafness is not a learning disability; with the right support, deaf children can achieve anything other children can.

 - Three babies are born deaf every day.

 - Half of deaf children are born deaf and the other half become deaf during childhood.

 Susan Daniels OBE, Chief Executive

 Deaf since the age of four, Susan is a passionate campaigner for deaf children’s rights and joined the charity as Chief Executive in 1992.
 She is a member of both the BBC Appeals Advisory Committee and the Disabled Students' Commission.
 She also chairs Groundbreakers, the network for women leaders in the charity sector.

 Mike Hobday, Director of Policy and Campaigns

-Steve joined the charity in 2018, after a career campaigning for children's rights both at home and abroad.
-Steve leads our policy and influencing work across all countries in the UK, and can be found sharing his thoughts on Twitter.
+Mike joined the charity in 2021 and leads our policy and influencing work across all countries in the UK.

 Jo Campion, Deputy Director of Campaigning and Advocacy

 Jo leads our political campaigning and influencing work.
 She is an expert campaigner who ensures that deaf children’s rights are firmly on the political agenda.

 Ian Noon, Chief Policy Advisor